Courses

 The Senior year presents complex projects which test and expand student abilities.
 With basic skills mastered, projects focus more on the intellectual aspects of design.
 The ‘capstone’ course, Advanced Design, requires skills in critical thought, communications, cultural/natural systems, construction materials and methods, and site engineering.
 This course is the culmination of four intense years of study.

-From here, students enter the profession, and attend graduate school at UConn in PSLA and beyond.
+From here, students enter the profession, or attend graduate school at UConn in PSLA and beyond.

 Undergraduate